quintenpalmer/preprompt/README.md

 PostPrompt
 ========

-PostPrompt virtual card game in Python (Java soon)
+PostPrompt virtual card game in Java

 How to
 ---

 To set up the environment
+From the root of the project (e.g. /home/john/postprompt) (the same location that this file is located in), run:

+> ./tool/postprompt bashrc

+Then source your bashrc

+> source ~/.bashrc

-and set up the database
+Then to set up the database
 and get the requirements for this project (Fedora/Ubuntu only)
-From the root of the project (e.g. /home/john/postprompt) (the same location that this file is located in), run:

-> ./tool/pp setup
+> postprompt setup

 To see the help text of the main program, run:

+> postprompt

+To compile the host backend, tyep:

-> pp
+> postprompt javac

-To run just the host (in the background), run:
+To run just the host, type:

-> pp host background
+> postprompt host

+Then navigate to a new terminal and
-To run the web server, run:
+To run the web server, type:

-> pyp django
+> postprompt django

+OR

-To run just the client, run:
+To run the command line client, type:

-> pyp client
+> postprompt client

 TODO:
 ---